Comparisons11 min read

 FAQ: SoFi vs Fidelity 2026

 Q: Is SoFi or Fidelity better for beginners?
-SoFi is more beginner-friendly — cleaner interface, lower overwhelm, free financial advisor access, and integrated banking that removes a lot of friction.
-That said, Fidelity's educational resources are genuinely excellent, so it's not a bad starting point either.
-If you're the type who likes to research everything before diving in, Fidelity's learning center alone might tip the scales.
+SoFi wins on user experience — cleaner interface, less information overload, free financial advisor access, and integrated banking that reduces friction.
+That said, Fidelity's educational resources are truly outstanding, so it's not a bad starting point either.
+If you're someone who wants to research thoroughly before jumping in, Fidelity's learning center alone might sway you.

 Q: Does Fidelity charge more than SoFi?
-For stocks and ETFs, both charge $0 — so no difference there.
-Fidelity charges $0.65/contract for options; SoFi charges nothing, which is a meaningful gap for frequent options traders.
-SoFi charges a 1.25% markup on crypto transactions, which is notably higher than dedicated exchanges.
+For stocks and ETFs, both are $0 — no difference there.
+Options are where they diverge: Fidelity charges $0.65/contract while SoFi charges nothing, which matters if you're an active options trader.
+SoFi's crypto markup of 1.25% is noticeably higher than dedicated exchanges.
 Fidelity's robo-advisor is free under $25K.

 Q: Can I use both SoFi and Fidelity at the same time?
-Yes — and honestly, this is worth considering.
-Use SoFi for high-yield savings and everyday banking; use Fidelity for your IRA or long-term brokerage account.
-There's no rule that says you have to pick just one.
+Absolutely — and it's actually worth considering.
+Use SoFi for high-yield savings and daily banking needs; use Fidelity for your IRA or long-term brokerage account.
+There's no rule forcing you to pick just one.

 Q: Is SoFi safe?
 Is it FDIC insured?
-SoFi's banking products carry FDIC insurance through partner banks — up to $2M in some cases through sweep programs.
-Investment accounts carry SIPC protection.
-It's a legitimate, well-regulated financial institution.
-The "is SoFi legit?" question comes up a lot from people who remember it as just a loan company, but it's a fully licensed operation at this point.
+SoFi's banking products carry FDIC insurance through partner banks — up to $2M in certain sweep scenarios.
+Investment accounts have SIPC protection.
+It's a fully legitimate, well-regulated financial company.
+The "is SoFi safe?" question comes up often from people remembering it as just a loan company, but it's operating under full licensing at this point.

 Q: Does Fidelity have a cash management account like a bank?
 Yes.
-Fidelity's Cash Management Account works like a checking account — debit card, ATM fee reimbursements, bill pay.
-Not a full bank charter, but it covers most daily banking needs without issue.
+Fidelity's Cash Management Account works like traditional checking — debit card, ATM fee reimbursements, bill pay functionality.
+Not a full bank charter, but it covers everyday banking without any real problems.

 Q: Which platform is better for retirement accounts in 2026?
-Fidelity, clearly and without much debate.
-The IRA tools, fund selection including zero-expense-ratio index funds, rollover support, and retirement planning calculators are purpose-built for exactly this.
-SoFi offers IRAs, but the depth just isn't there compared to what Fidelity has built over 75+ years of doing this.
+Fidelity, without much debate.
+The IRA tools, fund variety including zero-expense-ratio options, rollover support, and retirement calculators are purpose-built for this exact scenario.
+SoFi offers IRAs, but the depth and resources just don't compare to Fidelity's 75+ years of specialization.

 Tags